Leifur James: Career

-Although key to his creative process, visual media took centre stage in a collaboration with Hungarian director, Balázs Simon.
-Premiered on Boiler Room's '4:3' platform, known for showcasing the best in new moving visual media, Wurlitzer was then nominated for a UK Music Video Award.
+James collaborated on a visual project with Hungarian director, Balázs Simon.
+Premiered on Boiler Room's '4:3' platform.
+Wurlitzer was then nominated for a UK Music Video Award.
 The masterful blend of James' harmonic vocals and Simon's powerful visuals earned the duo widespread support from CLASH Magazine, Director's Notes, Motionographer, the London Short Film Festival and the UK and Berlin Music Video Awards.
-Further showcasing his visual ability, James shared a series of photographs with Mixmag to accompany his 'Club Epiphany Tracks' from around the early years of the previous decade (2010s).
-In an intimate interview with ÂUGHT Magazine leading up to the release of Angel In Disguise, James discusses his musical influences and the importance of his experiences of free thinking while in education and turning an unfortunate event into a blessing.'
+James later shared a series of photographs with Mixmag to accompany his 'Club Epiphany Tracks' from around the early years of the previous decade (2010s).
+In an interview with ÂUGHT Magazine leading up to the release of Angel In Disguise, James discussed his musical influences and the importance of his experiences of free thinking while in education and turning an unfortunate event into a blessing.

-As a live performer, James has taken his fusion of Jazz and experimental soundscapes to festivals including Bluedot, The Great Escape, We Out Here, Sundaze and Nova Batida.
-James supported German composer Pantha du Prince at a sold-out concert in the main Barbican Hall before selling out a string of his own live shows across Europe including the Southbank Centre in London - a highlight of his career so far.
-He was set to tour his new live electronic show for the release of Angel In Disguise in May 2020, via a string of intimate shows across the U.K. and further afield in mainland Europe, beginning in Copenhagen before heading to Berlin and then finishing in London.
+James has played at festivals including Bluedot, The Great Escape, We Out Here, Sundaze, and Nova Batida.
+James supported German composer Pantha du Prince at a sold-out concert in the main Barbican Hall before selling out a string of his own live shows across Europe including the Southbank Centre in London.
+He was set to tour his new live electronic show for the release of Angel In Disguise in May 2020 with intimate shows across the U.K. and mainland Europe, beginning in Copenhagen before heading to Berlin and then finishing in London.
 His touring schedule has been postponed and is set to resume Autumn 2021.